kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

           *
           * Note 1: Anonymous unions do not implicitly destruct their members.
 Therefore we must explicitly call their destructors within
           *         KeyValue::~KeyValue().
-          * Note 2: A user declared destructor by default causes the move constructor and move assignment to be not declared, so
+          * Note 2: A user-declared destructor by default causes the move constructor and move assignment to be not declared, so
           *         we explictily declare and defined them.
           */